sessionstar/oopsla20-artifact/README.md

   effects, such as **..printing and refs..**  Alternatively, the APIs could be generated with stricter effect constraints (the strictest being `Tot`, for terminating expressions without side-effects).
-- The above point concerns progress.  **Regardless, our toolchain guarantees that execution is free of communication errors and deadlocks**.
+- The above point concerns progress.  **..Regardless, our toolchain guarantees that execution is free of communication errors and deadlocks..**.
 (Deadlock refers to the safety error of a wait-for cycle between two or more endpoints.)